giantswarm/kyverno-crds/README.md

 # kyverno-crds chart

-> [!WARNING]
-> The current version of the kyverno-crds App is meant to be run with Kyverno v1.12, which is currently not released as part of our Security platform yet.

 Giant Swarm offers a kyverno-crds App which can be installed in workload clusters.

 The `kyverno-crds` App includes the necessary CRDs to run Kyverno in workload and managament clusters.